 Otis Nebula is a publishing project operated by working writers dedicated to serving living word, sound, and image to which commercial concerns are always subordinate.
 Otis Nebula, the zine, appears online semi-annually.
 In addition, Otis Nebula Literary Syndicate publishes one paper and ink book of poetry or fiction per year.
 Otis has also been known to facilitate live shows, video, and musical happenings.
 Otis Nebula is not alone.
 In the future, there will be no middlemen

-If your publication is running a Christmas issue, please use our form to tell us about We want to promote your Christmas issues a little extra over the holidays, so send us word on your…
+If your publication is running a Christmas issue, please use our form to tell us about it.?
+We want to promote your Christmas issues a little extra over the holidays,…

 We are dedicated to publishing poetry, flash fiction, and short fiction by new and established writers.
 We're fond of stories that illuminate the human condition as we search for meaning and passion in our lives.
 We publish a piece online every Monday, 52 weeks per year.
 We launched on September 6th, 2010.
 Thank you for considering us.